-Wondering which are the best ways to monitor older adults in their own home?
+Wondering which are the best ways to keep an eye on older adults in their own home?
 More people are using electronic devices to monitor elderly parents, such as:

 - Grandparent monitors